cocos2d/cocos2d-x-3rd-party-libs-src/README.md

     - use `all` to build all the 3rd party libraries, it will take you a very long time.
     - use comma separated library names, for example, `png,lua,jpeg/webp`,  no space between the comma.

+- param2:
+    - use `all` to build all the supported arches.
+For iOS, they are "armv7, arm64, i386, x86_64", for Android, they are "armeabi, armeabi-v7a, x86, arm64", for Mac, they are "x86_64", for Tizen, they are "armv7"
+    - use comma separated arch name, for example, `armv7, arm64`, no space between the comma.

+- param3:
+    - release:  Build library on release mode.
+This is the default option.
+We use `-O3 -DNDEBUG` flags to build release library.
+    - debug:  Build library on debug mode. we use `-O0 -g -DDEBUG` flag to build debug library.

 ### For iOS Platform

-For building libpng fat library:
+For building libpng fat library with all arch x86_64, i386, armv7, arm64 on release mode:

 ```cpp
 cd build/ios
 ./build.sh --libs=png
 ```

-This command will build a fat library with arch i386, x86_64, armv7 and arm64 on release mode.

 After running this command, it will generate a folder named `png`: